 What is a hernia?

-A hernia occurs when tissues or organs bulge through a weak point in the wall of the abdomen (belly muscles).
+A hernia occurs when tissues or organs bulge through a weak point in the wall of the belly (abdomen).

 Some hernias are there at birth.
 Some occur after surgery.